5 Ways You Can Improve Board Communication

 Owners’ forums shouldn’t be the only time that board members make themselves available to residents.
 In Dee’s building, the board creates regular opportunities for residents to meet with board members through “Coffee with a Board Member” gatherings.
 Dee makes himself available to residents at “Minute with the Manager” events, too.

 As a board member, you can’t underestimate the importance of communication.
-Implement the strategies you see here and you’ll be on your way to improving the way you connect with your residents.
+Implement the strategies you see here and you’ll surely improve board communication.